Developing and Tapping into a Natural Spring

 The picture to the left is the overgrown area.
 We cut down the spindly trees first.

 We hired an excavation team for this daunting task.
-The husband and I wanted true experts to find the head of our natural spring, following it to the origination access point.
+The husband and I wanted true experts.
+We needed them to find the head of our natural spring.
+They would follow it to the origination access point.
 They dug back, finding the water trail coming out of the mud, then they dug down about fifteen feet.
 Finding the source became apparently clear when the water-filled up fast.

 The springhead ended in a perfect location, higher than the cabin.
 Meaning, we wouldn’t need a sump pump to deliver water but use the Earth’s free gravity.